 - Operation and maintenance manual for the user

-Based on rainwater stored in tanks the small plant is to reduce the microbiological contamination of water through solar thermal heating.
-The developed plant is supposed to enable independent buildup with local material and basic tools.
+Starting from rainwater available in cisterns or in other ways, the SoWaDi plant is to reduce the microbiological contamination of water through solar thermal heating.
+The system can be built with local materials and simple tools, supported by the published construction manual.

 4. Technical realization

 The thermal treatment of the water is driven solely through solar radiation.
 A ﬂat plate collector is responsible for the heating process.
 This technology is already well-established on a global scale.
 To control the water output we developed a new concept, whose process is illustrated in ﬁg.
 3.

 The shown hydrodynamic system can be divided into two sections.
 On one side the cold section with a reservoir ﬁlled with the water which is to be treated (ﬁg.
 3, right side respectively).
 On the other side the heated section being connected to the cold section.
 Here the water is heated up.
 The initial state is shown in ﬁg.
 3a.
 With a homogeneous temperature the water reaches on both sections (almost) the same level according to the principle of communicating vessels.
 After a heating process (ﬁg.
 3b) a fraction of the water in the heated section evaporates (ﬁg.
 3c).
 Due to suﬃciently small pipe diameters in this section the water vapor cannot pass the the water above and thus cannot escape the system prematurely.
 A density difference between the cold and the heated section (including the vapor) arises and therefore gravity then forces hot water together with vapor out of the system (ﬁg.
 3c, depicted through the black arrow in the upper left corner).
 In the following step cold water ﬂows from the reservoir to the heated section and the cycle begins anew (ﬁg.
 3a).